Nicholas-Smirnov/Learn-Python/README.md

-# What Are Objects?
+# Objects Types

+### What are objects?

 In Python, **objects** are "things", and we work with these things.
 These things vary from numbers, to words.
-There are many different types of objects, and the most basic ones are listed below:
+There are many different types of objects, and the most basic ones are listed later on.

+### Object Types

 * **String** - An object that is surrounded by quotation marks.
   * Examples of a string include: